-- i) In respect of Company's Property, Plant and Equipment: - a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment, capital work-inprogress and relevant details of right of use assets. - (B) As the Company does not hold any intangible assets, reporting under clause (i)(a)(B) of the Order is not applicable. - b) The Company has a program of verification of property, plant and equipment, capital work in-progress and right-of-use assets so to cover all the items once every 3 years which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
+- i) In respect of Company's Property, Plant and Equipment and Intangible Assets and Right of use assets: - a) A. The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment, capital work-in-progress and relevant details of right of use assets.

+B. As the Company does not hold any intangible assets, reporting under clause (i)(a)(B) of the Order is not applicable.

+- b) The Company has a program of verification of property, plant and equipment, capital work in-progress and right-of-use assets so to cover all the items once every 3 years which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
 Pursuant to the program, Property, Plant and Equipment and right of use assets were due for verification during the year and were physically verified by the Management during the year.
-According to the information and explanations given to us, no material discrepancies were noticed on such verification. - c) With respect to immovable properties (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the Company) disclosed in the financial statements included in property, plant and equipment and capital work-in progress and according to the information and explanations given to us and based on the examination of the property tax receipts, utility bills for building constructed, registered sale deed / transfer deed provided to us, we report that, the title deeds of such immovable properties are held in the name of the Company as at the balance sheet date.
+According to the information and explanations given to us, no material discrepancies were noticed on such verification. - c) With respect to immovable properties (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the Company) disclosed in the financial statements included in property, plant and equipment and capital work-in progress and according to the information and explanations given to us and based on the examination of the property tax receipts, utility bills for building constructed, registered sale deed / transfer deed provided to us, we report that, the title deeds of such immovable properties are held in the name of the Company as at the balance sheet date, except for as provided below: